Written by Ada’s Medical Knowledge Team

-Diagnosing familial hypercholesterolemia will generally involve three stages: an examination of an individual’s medical history, a physical examination and blood tests.
+Diagnosing familial hypercholesterolemia will generally involve three stages: an examination of the affected person’s medical history, a physical examination and blood tests.

 As familial hypercholesterolemia is hereditary, doctors will first inquire about a person’s family medical history.
 This will particularly focus on the parents, who are the carriers of the disorder.
 In some cases, the genetic form of the condition may have been misdiagnosed as standard hypercholesterolemia or may not have been diagnosed at all, meaning that it is possible to be unknowingly at risk of developing the genetic form of the condition.

 Doctors will also carry out a full physical examination to help diagnose familial hypercholesterolemia.
 This will particularly focus on checking for fatty deposits on the skin of hands, ankles, knees, elbows et al. and around the eyes – one of the more common exterior symptoms of high cholesterol levels.
 The doctor will also conduct a thorough cardiovascular examination.

 Blood tests will be ordered to confirm a diagnosis of familial hypercholesterolemia.
 Blood tests will check for an individual’s total cholesterol level (HDL and LDL cholesterol) as well as the specific amount of LDL cholesterol.